lyubo-velikoff/property-ai/Cursor Agent - Task Master Prompt.md

 # Placeholder Definitions:

-[ Explanation of the placeholders used thoughout the prompt ]
+[ Explanation of the placeholders used throughout the prompt ]

 - [TASK]: The specific task or issue being addressed (e.g., "fix-cache-manager")
 - [TASK_IDENTIFIER]: A unique, human-readable identifier for the task (e.g., "fix-cache-manager")